**Abstract submission is now closed.**

 Junk Lounge @ Cruise Bar

 A dinner for postgraduate students will be held on the night of Friday 26th April.
 This is an opportunity for postgraduate members to network with their fellow students.
-More details to come but please put it in your diaries!
-Payment will be made at a later date.
+The dinner will take place at Coogee Diggers from 7pm.
+For more information, please click here.

 A series of workshops for postgraduate students will be held on the morning of Thursday 25th April, prior to the official opening of the conference.
 Postgraduate workshops will take place at the conference venue (UNSW Scientia Building).
-More details to come.
+We have two fantastic postgraduate workshops lined up.
+Workshop 1 is on Collaboration & Publishing by our keynote speaker Professor Kerry Kawakami.
+Worlshop 2 is entitled Careers Outside Academia and includes a panel with Dr Dominic Lees, Dr Alexander “Zan” Saeri, and Dr Megan Weier.
+For more information and to submit questions for the panellists, click here.
 Attendance at the postgraduate workshops is free for all postgraduate student attendees.